ctozzi/kontena/docs/getting-started/installing/ubuntu.md

 ### Login to Kontena Master

 After Kontena Master has started you can authenticate as the Kontena Master internal administrator using the `INITIAL_ADMIN_CODE` you provided.
-Refer to [authetication](../../using-kontena/authentication.md) how to configure [Kontena Cloud](https://cloud.kontena.io) as the authentication provider.
+Refer to [authetication](../../using-kontena/authentication.md) for instructions on configuring [Kontena Cloud](https://cloud.kontena.io) as the authentication provider.

 ```
 kontena master login --name some-name --code <admin code> https://master_ip:8443